kevinend/Riffing-in-the-Key-of-Jai/README.md

 I am really interested in Jonathan Blow's new language JAI, which is currently unreleased.
 He has provided a series of videos showcasing features of the language.
 The language definitely follows closer to the procedural paradigm of C but with a lot of enhancements that make it a significant improvement over C and probably C++.

 After watching a few of the videos, I think some of the features could be used to enhance the safety of the programs written in the language without going full boar like Rust.
+Those features were

+/ Key features:
+//  1.
+Polymorphic/Generic procedures
+//  2.
+Polymorphic/Generic data structures
+//  3. #bake_values (compile-time partial function execution)
+//  4.
+Implicit context
+//  5.
+Generic allocator/deallocator

 This repository just contains some examples I intend to try out once the compiler is released (hopefully soon!).